Washington Foreign Qualification

 Use Mosey to register with the Secretary of State in Washington.

-Washington Foreign Qualification for C Corporation, LLC
+Washington Foreign Qualification for LLP, LLC, Corporation

 As a foreign entity, you are required to register with the Washington Secretary of State if you are "doing business" in the State of Washington.
 In lieu of defining what considers as "doing business," the Secretary of State does provide a list of activities not constituting "doing business."
 Note: "Having an employee working in the state" and "Soliciting sales in Washington through employees or other representatives" meets the Department of Revenue's "physical presence nexus" standard, which qualifies as transacting business in Washington.
 After your registration is approved, you will receive a nine-digit Unified Business Identifier (UBI) number to be used in Business Registration, tax and payroll setup.